 Games like solitaire are very entertaining and can be played online.
 Playing this game in between work intervals helps you forget about immediate pressures.
 It allows you to bypass any other stressor for a moment, calming and relaxing your brain momentarily.
 This directly helps reduce your stress for a moment.

 The human brain has higher capabilities than you can imagine.
 It can do so many good things to improve our day-to-day lives.
 One of them can be trained to divert negative thoughts to positive ones.
 There are many ways to train your brain.
 Don’t forget that we call them brain training apps because they literally train your brain.
+Check out here if you need something that can help you feel more calm and relaxed.

 Every process in the human body, including being stressed or happy, is the work of hormones.
 Now there are different categories of human hormones classified according to their roles.